Learning Cycle

 Caterpillars don’t eat mushy food.
 They are uniquely adapted to survive predation with coloration, fuzzy hairs and horns.
 They don’t come in sets of 5.
 They are not born from nothing.
 These are the misconceptions we reinforce when we teach a complicated process in a vacuum.

 My teaching has changed over the years.
-I’ve come to understand how much more successful and valuable my lessons are when they span multiple subjects at once and work beyond the first, flat dimension and outside of a short-sighted vacuum.
+I’ve come to understand how much more successful and valuable my lessons are when they span multiple subjects at once and work beyond the first, flat dimension.
 Now that I know better, I always strive to do better.

 As I do in my personal life, I’m trying to find ways to be more environmentally thoughtful and purposeful in my professional life.
 Approaching lesson planning holistically is one way I do that.
 Thank you for reading and please share your thoughts and questions, Rachel